Our vet's favorites

 What customer reviews say: Pet parents love being able to feed these crunchy treats to their sensitive pups, but don’t love the expensive price point.
 Thankfully they’ve been able to break these treats in half to double their number and make them last longer.
 With the low calorie count per treat (only 17 calories!), dogs can happily enjoy them without worrying about weight or sensitive stomachs.

-Calories: 17 kcals per treat.
+Calories: 17 calories per treat.

 Ingredients: Whole grain corn, whole grain wheat, soybean mill run, powdered cellulose, chicken liver flavor, chicken by-product meal, soybean oil, pork protein isolate, egg product, calcium carbonate, potassium chloride, choline chloride, caramel color, vitamins (vitamin e supplement, niacin supplement, thiamine mononitrate, vitamin a supplement, calcium pantothenate, biotin, vitamin b12 supplement, pyridoxine hydrochloride, riboflavin supplement, folic acid, vitamin d3 supplement), minerals (ferrous sulfate, zinc oxide, copper sulfate, manganous oxide, sodium selenite, calcium iodate), iron oxide color, mixed tocopherols for freshness, natural flavors.